The training will be delivered both at the university and by staff at the partnership schools.

 We would expect you to have some experience of working with young people in this age group, possibly in a sports club or similar.

-It is an advantage to have done some recent classroom observation in your subject area before you come to interview, a minimum of two weeks’ school experience.
+It is an advantage to have done some recent classroom observation in your subject area before you come to interview.

 About the training provider

 The Wealden Partnership offers high quality teacher training by dedicated professionals in a supportive and inspirational environment.
-We have worked with trainee teachers from our local universities for many years and value the enthusiasm they can offer to a school community.
+We have worked with trainee teachers from our local universities for many years and value the enthusiasm, skills and qualities they can offer to a school community.
 We believe that teaching is a wonderful career and that this is a successful, innovative and vibrant group of schools to work with.

-Our partnership of schools is led by Heathfield Community College and comprises three other large secondary schools, Uckfield College, Uplands Community College and Beacon Academy as well as some of our feeder primary schools.
-All four secondary's are highly successful and popular 11 – 18 mixed comprehensives situated in semi-rural communities in the north-eastern corner of East Sussex, within commuting distance of the South Coast.
+Our partnership of schools is led by Heathfield Community College and comprises three other large secondary schools, Uckfield College, Uplands Community College and Beacon Academy.
+All four schools are highly successful and popular 11 – 18 mixed comprehensives situated in semi-rural communities in the north-eastern corner of East Sussex, within commuting distance of the South Coast.
 The schools are conveniently located within 10 miles of each other and this enables trainees to attend joint training sessions across all schools.

 In addition to collaborating on teacher training, the partnership runs joint training sessions for all staff and provides a range of CPD opportunities for individual staff at various stages of their career development.
 All schools are committed to raising the quality of teaching and learning through raising standards.